brrrachel/socialMediaMining/README.md

 We need to install Postgres via the windows installer from [here](https://www.postgresql.org/download/windows/).

 You need PostgreSQL Server and Command Line Tools.
-After that, just follow steps of the [README in the setup folder](setup/README.md)
+After that, just follow steps of the [README](setup/README.md) in the setup folder.

 ## Application
 To find the underlying code of our application just move into the folder by: